KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 ```

 You now have three python scripts:
-- snowboyRecord.py: Used to record your custom wakeword samples as wav files.
+- **snowboyRecord.py**: Used to record your custom wakeword samples as wav files.
-- snowboyTrain.py: Used to generate the pmdl file from
+- **snowboyTrain.py**: Used to generate the pmdl file from
 - utils.py: Just keep it there, used by the snowbiyRecord script.

 You can have a look at these files [here](https://github.com/KiboOst/jeedom_docs/tree/master/other/Rhasspy/SnowboyCustomMaker)

 ## snowboyRecord

-This script is based on [snips-record-personal-hotword](https://github.com/snipsco/snips-record-personal-hotword)
+This script is based on [snips-record-personal-hotword](https://github.com/snipsco/snips-record-personal-hotword).

-It have been converted to python3, cleaned, and rhasspied!
+It have been converted to python3, cleaned, enhanced and rhasspied!

-It will guide you through recording thee wave sample file to later generate your custom wakeword pdml file for Rhasspy (or whatever use snowboy wakeword).
+It will guide you through recording three wave sample files to later generate your custom wakeword pdml file for Rhasspy (or whatever use snowboy wakeword).

 ```bash
 cd SnowboyCustomMaker